-Overview of 5G-powered robot for responding to coronavirus
+Overview of the 5G-powered robot for responding to coronavirus

 - Contactless temperature screenings for visitors